Nemetschek SE (OTCMKTS:NEMTF) Receives Consensus Recommendation of “Hold” from Brokerages

-Shares of Nemetschek SE (OTCMKTS:NEMTF – Get Rating) have received an average rating of “Hold” from the seven analysts that are currently covering the company, Marketbeat.com reports.
-Six research analysts have rated the stock with a hold rating and one has given a buy rating to the company.
-The average twelve-month price target among analysts that have covered the stock in the last year is $84.00.
+Shares of Nemetschek SE (OTCMKTS:NEMTF – Get Rating) have earned a consensus recommendation of “Hold” from the seven brokerages that are presently covering the company, Marketbeat reports.
+Six equities research analysts have rated the stock with a hold rating and one has given a buy rating to the company.
+The average 1 year price target among brokerages that have issued a report on the stock in the last year is $84.00.

 Nemetschek Company Profile